Trim Your Fat for the New Year- The Home Edition – Part II

 - Annually for potential acute contaminants such as bacteria and nitrates

 - Every 3 Years for chronic contaminants including arsenic, radon, uranium, lead, and copper

 - Premier would be happy to help you with your water testing needs.
 Simply call or email if you would like more information about options and pricing.

 4) Help prevent mold formation by ensuring your bathroom has a vent and it exhausts outside rather than just into the attic or ceiling.
 Consider having an electrician add a timer switch to your exhaust fan to allow it to run for 30 minutes after your shower for best moisture reduction.
 Now is a perfect time to vacuum and clean your vent fan for best circulation.
 If you are adding a fan, be sure to select fans with the ideal capacity based on the size of your bathroom.

 - Think you might already have mold?
 Peniel Environmental Services is a local family owned and operated company that is a great resource for mold testing and mold remediation in NH.
 You can schedule a free consultation with them at: http://www.penielenv.com/

 5) Consider adding plants to help improve air quality and make your home seem more “finished.”
 This can also be a relatively inexpensive way to decorate if you are on a budget.

 Our staff veterinarian just wants to remind you to ensure you are using pet-safe plants if you have 4-legged friends at home!
 ASPCA toxic and non-toxic plant list.
 New to the area and looking for a veterinarian?
-No, not for you – for your pet.
-We can help with that, too – Visit Milford Animal Hospital and tell them Premier Home Inspection Services sent you.
+No, not for you – for your pet!
+We can help with that, too – just ask!

-Hopefully some of our tips will help you create a healthy home in 2016.
-Please contact us (your highly rated NH home inspector) with any questions!
+Hopefully some of our tips will help you create a healthy home.
+Please contact us (your highest rated NH home inspector) with any questions!